 We are a company with several drugs in various stages of early development.
 In our lead antiviral program against herpes viruses, i.e. the HerpeCideTM program alone, we have drug candidates against at least five indications at different stages of development.
 Of these, the Company is advancing the shingles drug candidate towards human clinical trials.
 The IND-enabling Safety/Toxicology studies required for doing so have begun as of the end of December 2018 at the contract research organization ("CRO") BASi, Indiana.
 Typically these studies may last six to nine months.
 If successful, the Company intends to file an IND after receiving a formal report on these studies from BASi.
-In addition, our drug candidates against HSV-1 "cold sores" and HSV-2 "genital herpes" are in advanced studies and are expected to follow the shingles drug candidate into human clinical trials.
+In addition, our drug candidate into human clinical trials.
 Shingles in adults and chicken pox in children is caused by the same virus, namely VZV (Varicella-zoster virus, aka HHV-3 or human herpesvirus-3).
 There are estimated to be approximately 120,000-150,000 annual chickenpox cases in the USA in the post-vaccination-era, i.e. since childhood vaccination with the live attenuated varicella virus Oka strain has become standard.
 In addition, we have drugs in development against all influenzas in our FluCideTM program, as well as drug candidates against HIV/AIDS, Dengue, Ebola/Marburg, and other viruses.